-Students should apply for graduation no later than the date specified in the "Graduate College Calendar," page 17.
+Students should apply for graduation with the Graduation section of the Office of the Registrar no later than the date specified in the "Graduate College Calendar," found in the Graduate Catalog.
 All fees are payable at that time.
-Students applying for graduation after the deadline listed in the "Graduate College Calendar" are required to pay a late fee.
-At the end of the semester in which they apply for graduation, students are officially notified of any requirements for their degree that they have not yet completed.
+Students applying for graduation after the deadline listed in the calendar are required to pay a late fee.
+At the end of the semester in which a student applies for graduation, the student is officially notified of any requirements the student has not yet completed.